Jemurai/policy/policies/Application_Security_Policy.md

 ## Code Review

 All code delivered as part of a {{company_name}} product or consulting solution shall be peer reviewed for security.
-This shall be done through GitHub pull requests or another suitable review mechanism that tracks approval.
+This shall be done through Source Code Management (SCM) Systems such as GitHub, BitBucket or similar, with pull requests or another suitable review mechanism that tracks approval.

 ## Penetration Testing